Docker scout

 As a Security engineer, I want to view the health scores for all repositories in my organization, so I can get a sense of our overall security posture and follow up with development teams as needed.

-The illustrated user flow tells the story of Kevin, a software developer, who visits Docker Hub and discovers that his repository has been assigned a negative health score.
-This prompts him to start investigating the issue - first by learning what Health Scores are and how they’re calculated.
+The illustrated user flow tells the story of Kevin, a software developer, who visits Docker Hub and discovers that his repository has been assigned a poor health score.
+Curious, he starts digging in — learning what health scores are, how they're calculated, and what he can actually do about it.
+Mapping this out early helped us spot gaps in the experience before we started implementing screens.

 insights